Tips for a successful doctor’s appointments for a child with ASD - Little Spurs Autism Centers

 • Follow up with fun

 • Negotiating with your child beforehand can backfire.
 “If you go to the doctor, I’ll buy you a toy” can encourage your child to only comply for the appointment and not after.
 Instead, go get ice cream or hit up an arcade afterward with no warning beforehand.
 Don’t tell them beforehand or make it contingent on behaving, just go.
 If it’s made an unspoken part of the trip, your child will begin to equate the two as positive and be more agreeable for future visits.
+This approach, rooted in ABA (Applied Behavior Analysis) strategies, can be especially effective in making autism therapy appointments more comfortable and less stressful for your child.

 Little Spurs Autism Centers offers collaborative and compassionate ABA Therapy to children 0-21 years old.
 Offering both center-based and home-based care, LSAC is excited to empower families by providing them with the support they need.
 For more information, please email us at autism@littlespurs.com